CVs and cover letters

 - include your address, telephone number and email address at the top

-- show your career history to date , including work experience and employment history
+- show your up-to-date career history , including work experience and employment history

 - present the content clearly and concisely, making it easy to read and understand